- Search The Registry

 Zelia N. Breaux

 *Zelia N. Breaux was born on this date in 1880.
-She was a Black music instructor and musician who played the trumpet, violin and piano.
+She was a Black music instructor and musician who played the trumpet, violin, and piano.

 Page established the school's music department and taught piano and instrumental music.
-In 1902, she organized the first orchestra at Langston which began with seven musicians and two years later had grown to 23 students.
-She established the choral society, a glee club and the school band, requiring students to study classical music.
+In 1902, she organized the first orchestra at Langston, which began with seven musicians and two years later had grown to 23 students.
+She established the choral society, a glee club, and the school band, requiring students to study classical music.
 On December 6, 1905, she married Armogen Breaux.
-The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and Dean of Student Affairs at Langston University.
+The couple had one son, Inman A. Breaux, who was a Professor of Education, an Administrative Dean, and a Dean of Student Affairs at Langston University.

 Breaux earned a master's degree in music education from Northwestern University in 1939.
 Her thesis was entitled, The development of instrumental music in Negro secondary schools and colleges.
-Breaux was appointed as the first female President of the Oklahoma Association of Negro Teachers.
+Breaux was appointed the first female President of the Oklahoma Association of Negro Teachers.
 She retired in 1948 from Douglass High School.
 She also organized the first music department at Langston University in Oklahoma and the school's first orchestra.
-Zelia Breaux died in Guthrie, Oklahoma on October 31, 1956.
+Zelia Breaux died in Guthrie, Oklahoma, on October 31, 1956.

 In 1977, she was posthumously inducted into the YWCA Hall of Fame, and in 1983, Breaux was inducted into the Oklahoma Women's Hall of Fame.
 In 1991 she was entered into the Oklahoma Bandmasters Association Hall of Fame.
 The Oklahoma City/County Historical Society made a posthumous presentation of its Pathmaker Award to Zelia Breaux at its luncheon on September 9, 2017.